 The Deluxe Mini Suite U-90 on the port side on Upper Deck.
 Located aft of Suite F, also contains paneling from the Drawing Room.

-Almack/Card Room circa 1953, the center post at the off center of the picture is the same one that appears in three pictures down in the sitting room of Suite E.
+Almack/Card Room circa 1953, the center post just off the center of the picture is the same one that appears in four pictures down in the sitting room of Suite E.

 This passageway leads to Suite E to the right.
 This is the section of the Almack/Card room that appears to the left of the above photo.

-This painting was part of the Card Room, and has remained onboard surviving in Mini Suite U-91 on the aft bulkhead.
+This painting of the 'Jack, Queen and King' was part of the Card Room, and has remained onboard surviving in Mini Suite U-91 on the aft bulkhead.

 Purser/Upper Deck lobby looking forward.
 The large model of the ship was located to the left of the photo, taken off from her return to service in December of 2008.